chekh/linux_gpu_configuration/README.md

 # System Setup Automation Script

-This repository contains a bash script for automating the setup of a Linux-based system with various tools and services, including Python, Docker, Ray, CUDA, cuDNN, Jupyter, Samba, SSH, VNC, RDP, and more.
+This repository contains a bash scripts for automating the setup of a Linux-based system with various tools and services, including Python, Docker, Ray, CUDA, cuDNN, Jupyter, Samba, SSH, VNC, RDP, and more.
 The configuration is controlled via a `.env` file.

 ## Prerequisites